rickardl/lambda-cloudfront-proxy/README.md

 You need to modifiy the behavior of the S3 bucket origin, in order to re-direct 404 errors from the S3 Bucket Origin not finding the requsted resource, otherwise you will not be able to use the SPA's routing, since the behavior by default looks for the resource.

-The easiest way to do othat is to re-direct everything to `index.html`, you will still be able to respond with HTTP Error codes from within your routing library.
+The easiest way to do othat is to re-direct every error to `index.html` in Behaviors, you will still be able to respond with HTTP Error codes from within your routing library.

 ## Todo / WIP